gjbex/training-material/CPlusPlus/Classes/README.md

 1. `particle.cpp`: implementation of derived class.
 1. `main.cpp`: main program to illustrate the use of dervied class.
 1. `Makefile`: make file to build the applications.
+1. `Stats`: another example of a derived class, implements computing simple statistics on a data stream.